-Council's plans for a new square opposite the Town Hall between George and Pitt Streets, together with better pedestrian amenity on George Street the new square will provide further focus for the civic life of the City.
+Council's plans for a new square opposite the Town Hall between George and Pitt Streets, together with better pedestrian amenity on George Street will provide further focus for the civic life of the City.

-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Recognise and enhance Sydney Square as the pre-eminent public space for civic events and as a community meeting place. - (c) Protect and extend morning sun access to the steps of the Town Hall and lunchtime sun access to Sydney Square.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Recognise and enhance Sydney Square as the pre-eminent public space for civic events and as a community meeting place. - (c) Protect and extend morning sun access to the steps of the Town Hall and lunchtime sun access to Sydney Square and all sun access to the Future